 Here on the blog, we take a questioning (and often scathing) but ultimately pragmatic attitude to these things.
 Do I think property Isas really help all in society and are designed to tackle the structural problems in our housing market?
 Hell no. Do I think they are ultimately a good idea for anyone who can take advantage and avoid the pitfalls?
 Absolutely.

 So which avenue is best for YOU?
-Well, it turns out that assessing the value of property Isas is akin to astrophysics at Harvard, only a little bit harder.
+Well, it turns out that assessing the value of respective property Isas is akin to studying astrophysics at Harvard, only a little bit harder.

 Will we ever fully understand the mysteries of the (financial) universe?